neurologic/Comparative-Animal-Behavior/_build/html/_sources/syllabus.md

 ## Classroom Sessions
+Please bring a computer or tablet (or similar) to class.
+If this is not possible, please discuss with me so that I can help.

+Classroom format:
 1. Students are expected to work collaboratively, generally in groups of three or four.
 2. The students work on the activity during class time with a facilitator present.
 3. The dominant mode of instruction is not lecture or instructor-centered; the instructor serves predominantly as a facilitator of student learning.
 4. Students have assigned (rotating) roles within their groups.
-5. The activities are designed to be the first introduction to the topic or specific content.
-You won't necessarily "know the answer" before you start.
+5. The activities are designed to draw on your past knowledge and critical thinking skills to introduce terms and concepts.
+You won't necessarily "know the answers" before you start.
 6. Groups are expected to complete all of the Questions during class.
 There may be additional exercises or problems expected to be completed outside of class.

 For group in-class work, specific roles are:[^roles-details]